LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 For the record, if you are going to look at long distances on Google Maps, it's best to turn the "Globe view" option on.

-## Tables for trigs, Mercator and logs
+## Tables for trig, Mercator and logs

 This is where things take an unexpected turn.
 But in order to understand how, I want to explain another part of history: mathematical  tables.